-I think forgiveness is an important topic.
+I think forgiveness is an important thing.
 Lack of forgiveness can turn a person cold inside and make them feel numb to the world or hot inside and angry at the world.
 Being unforgiven can also be a hard cross to bear.
 Part of why forgiveness is so important is that it is at the heart of resiliency, love, and healing.
 Forgiveness is not just for others.
 Forgiveness is for you.
 Everyone benefits.

 Why is forgiveness so hard?

 When forgiveness is hard, it is usually because there was hurt involved.
 It is harder to forgive yourself if you have caused harm.
 It is harder to forgive others if they have hurt you.
+Forgiveness is often the hardest to give to those you love most such as your spouse or family members because their betrayal is one of the most painful experiences.

 Is forgiveness a choice?